-You can find haunted homes all across America in city and rural settings.
-Setting out to explore these houses can be an exciting and sometimes scary adventure.
+You can find haunted historic houses all across America in city and rural settings.
+Setting out to explore these ghostly old houses can be an exciting and sometimes scary adventure.

 Most haunted homes have a cast of ghosts that often take visitors by surprise.
 One common apparition is the spirit dubbed the Lady in White or Lady in Pink.
 These spirits are oftentimes the former mistresses of the homes or in some cases women who met untimely, tragic or mysterious deaths.